Crostwight

-Crostwight is a small village and former civil parish, now in the parish of Honing, in the North Norfolk district, in the north-east of the county of Norfolk, England.
-In the past, it was sometimes called Crostwick, but this should be avoided, for fear of confusion with the different village of Crostwick, also in Norfolk.
+Crostwight (pronounced "cosset") is a small village and former civil parish, now in the parish of Honing, in the North Norfolk district, in the north-east of the county of Norfolk, England.
+In the past, it was sometimes called Crostwick, but this risks confusion with the different village of Crostwick, also in Norfolk.
 In 1931 the parish had a population of 61.

 Apart from the church, the village consists of Crostwight Hall, its cottages and outbuildings, an old rectory, and a few other houses.

 Name

 The name of Crostwight is considered to be Old Norse in origin (kross, 'cross' + þveit, 'clearing').
 There are seven such names in Norfolk ending in -thwaite, and one in Suffolk, showing early Scandinavian settlement.
 While the suffix -thwaite was familiar north of the Humber and has survived there, it has been corrupted elsewhere.
 Forms of Crostwight's name recorded include Crostwit in 1086, Crosthueit in 1198, and Crostweyt in 1810.